C

 $50M

-Calvin Harris earns in 6 months what Diplo makes in a year—a $250M gap built on residencies, not just records.
+Calvin Harris earns in a single Vegas weekend what Diplo makes in an entire year—a $250M gap built on residency dominance and catalog leverage.

 Calvin Harris's Revenue